 3 large egg yolks

-6. Chill mixture thoroughly in the fridge, then freeze in your ice-cream maker according to the manufacturer’s instructions.
+6. Chill mixture in the fridge, then freeze in your ice-cream maker according to the manufacturer’s instructions.